 The Company determined the fair value of the remaining interest in its investment in MH-LLC on February 22, 2012, the date that it lost control.
 The determination of when an investment is impaired requires significant judgment.
 In making this judgment, the Company evaluates, amongst other things, the duration and extent to which the fair value of the investment is less that its original cost at each reporting period.
-As the Company's share of losses from MH-LLC have exceeded the original carrying value of the investment, the carrying value of the equity investment as of the December 31, 2014 is \$Nil (2013 - \$Nil).
+As the Company's share of losses from MH-LLC have exceeded the original carrying value of the investment, the carrying value of the equity investment as of the December 31, 2014 is \$Nil.
 As such, the Company determined that there is no impairment on the investment.
+On August 25, 2015, the Company disposed of its interest in MH-LLC.
+Refer to Note 8.